flowb/ClothTOP/README.md

 ## Compilation

-Install the [CUDA SDK](https://developer.nvidia.com/Cuda-downloads) you want to use.
-Then generate the Visual Studio project using [CMake](https://cmake.org/download/).
-Building it automatically copies the .dll to a Plugins folder in the **.toe** file's directory.
-If intead you are using the release, just create the Plugins folder yourself and place the .dll there. <br>
+- Install the [CUDA SDK](https://developer.nvidia.com/Cuda-downloads) you want to use. <br>
+- Generate the Visual Studio project using [CMake](https://cmake.org/download/). <br>
+- Building will automatically copy the .dll to the Plugins folder.
+If instead you are using the release, just create the Plugins folder yourself and place the .dll there. <br>
-TouchDesigner 2020.28110+ supported (tested on Windows 10).
+[TouchDesigner](https://derivative.ca/download) 2020.28110+ supported (tested on Windows 10).

 ## 3D Models

-[Dali](https://sketchfab.com/3d-models/dalithe-persistence-of-memory-ab3e99facbdb4d9d8661d3f07815638e) 3D model (download and place fbx in root folder!) <br>
+[Dali](https://sketchfab.com/3d-models/dalithe-persistence-of-memory-ab3e99facbdb4d9d8661d3f07815638e) 3D model (download and place the fbx next to .toe file) <br>
 [Inflatable](https://www.turbosquid.com/3d-models/unity-decor-model-1360123) 3D model <br>
 [Cloak](https://www.turbosquid.com/3d-models/free-cloak-cape-robe-3d-model/299477) 3D model <br>